287_resized.jpg 287_resized.jpg

 International Space Station (ISS) Observable Passes

-During the month of December there will be evening passes of the ISS until December 5.
-From December 13 until the end of December, ISS passes move back to the predawn morning sky hours.
-Check the website http://www.heavens-above.com for exact viewing times for your location.
+During the month of December there will be one evening pass of the ISS on December 2.
+From December 12 through till December 28, ISS passes move back to our predawn morning sky hours.
+Exact times of these passages for your location can be found by visiting the website http://www.heavens-above.com or by using satellite tracking smart phone apps like Sputnik or Spot-the-Station.

 7:30 p.m. – 9:30 pm